Nebraska Online Psychedelic Therapy

 Ketamine has been approved by the federal government for off-label use for almost fifty years.
 It was originally compounded in the 1960s.
 But in 1970, the FDA approved ketamine as an anesthetic.
 It was first used to treat injured soldiers in the Vietnam war.

-When prescribed by a physician licensed to practice in Nebraska, ketamine use for off-label treatments are legal.
+When prescribed by a physician licensed to practice in Nebraska, ketamine use for off-label treatments is legal.
 The physician completes a thorough health evaluation before prescribing the ketamine in a nasal spray or tablet for the patient.

 For a physician to prescribe ketamine for off-label use, the doctor must indicate that other treatment methods did not work.
 Patients who have treatment-resistant forms of depression, anxiety, post-traumatic stress disorder, and OCD may benefit from doctor-supervised ketamine treatments.